bridgeshayes/vscode-battle-arena/README.md

 ## Release Notes

-### 0.0.3
+### 0.0.4

-Bug Fixes
-- Characters no longer glitch when switching
+- Removed character selection for the time being

 ---